Anne’s Sweet and Tangy Radcliffe Beets

 Serving Suggestions

-Refrigerate: Store leftovers in an airtight container for up to 4 days.
-Let cool before sealing.
+- Refrigerate: Store leftovers in an airtight container for up to 4 days.
+The flavors continue to develop as the glaze settles.

 Anne’s Sweet and Tangy Radcliffe Beets